VinceNolan999/ms1-nicola/README.md

 * [GitHub:](https://www.github.com.com)

-  - Used to save the code which is pushed from gitpod.
+  - Used to store projects created in gitpod.

 * [Gitpod:](https://www.gitpod.io.com)

-   - used to create the code and version control using commits and comments.
+   - used to develop the project, including version control (using commits and comments.)

 * [Bootstrap 4:](https://www.getbootstrap.com)